cocotorrow/ClearSight-RS/README.md

-# The office implemention of ClearSight-RS will be present soon.
+## The official implemention of ClearSight-RS will be present soon.